larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 obviates the need for moderator team involvement.

-**Moderators** are responsible for establishing processes to address moderation needs across all IETF forums, both present and future.
+**Moderators** are responsible for establishing processes to address moderation needs across all IETF fora, both present and future.
 They are a resource that the community can use to address problematic contributions.